dfilion/gannotate/README.md

 You can use the Makefile or the standard `go get; go install` combination.

-Go versions 1.8.x and 1.9.x has both been successfully used to build `send-annotate`.
+Go versions 1.8.x and 1.9.x has both been successfully used to build `write-annotate`.

 ### Dependencies